 - Make sure they know where to stand and what to do once there, such as a roll call, not blocking access.

 - Identify alternative routes in case fire blocks the obvious exit.

-Try not to panic in the event of any emergency.
-Remember to:
+Try not to panic in the event of any emergency

-- make sure, as far as you can, that the girls and young women you are taking care of, and the other volunteers with you, are safe
+- Make sure, as far as you can, that the girls and young women you're taking care of, and the other volunteers with you, are safe.

 Fire risk assessment

 Each venue should have a fire risk assessment.
 If you hire a venue, it is advisable to ask to see a copy.
 If you own your venue, it is a legal requirement for there to be a fire risk assessment so make sure that the local management committee arrange for it to be regularly undertaken.